isaacnmm/pestpolicy-hugo2XX/content/posts/when-do-mosquitoes-come-out/index.md

 Naturally, mosquitoes are regarded as crepuscular because of their heightened activity at dusk and dawn.
 They prefer these hours because wind travels at slow speed, and theres the presence of UV and polarized light.
 Besides, there is increased humidity at these hours, which favors the functioning of their odor and thermal receptors.
 This enables them to locate their prey with ease.

-Read Also: Best Mosquito Repellent for Yard **Schedule Your Travel to Off
-- Season: ** Some places like the equatorial regions are notorious for mosquito infestations, leading to illnesses.
+Read Also: Best Mosquito Repellent for Yard **Schedule Your Travel to Off-Season: ** Some places like the equatorial regions are notorious for mosquito infestations, leading to illnesses.
 The best time to travel to these places is during the winter season when mosquitoes are less active.
-To be on the safe side, its advisable to get vaccinated against mosquito
-- related illnesses, especially if youre traveling to high
+To be on the safe side, its advisable to get vaccinated against mosquito-related illnesses, especially if youre traveling to high-risk areas.
-- risk areas.

 **Continuous Maintenance: ** Its not enough to put up measures in readiness for the mosquito season.
 Regular assessment of risk factors can help you seal the loopholes that may put you at risk of mosquito infestation.

 ##  **How to Prepare for Mosquito Season**

 Mosquitoes will disappear during winter and resurface once the cold season is over.
 Not only is the warm weather favorable to mosquitoes, but its also accompanied by rains that favor their breeding.
 But how do you enjoy the favorable warm weather with mosquitoes in their most current mood?
-Well, below are few [tips to help you prepare your home against termites](https://pestpolicy.com/termite
-- prevention/)and for the dreaded mosquito season.
+Well, below are few [tips to help you prepare your home against termites](https://pestpolicy.com/termite-prevention/)and for the dreaded mosquito season.

 **Get Ready for The Mosquito Season: ** Mosquitoes wreak havoc immediately as temperatures begin to get above 10 degrees.
 You should expect mosquitoes are starting spring all through to early fall.
 So, it would help if you considered arming yourself with mosquito repellents and mosquito traps.
 The repellents expel as many mosquitoes as possible while the traps capture those that manage to come by.